This page provides best practices for optimizing and accelerating content delivery with Cloud CDN. The sections are

-Cloud CDN uses HTTP(S) Load Balancing as the origin for cacheable content.
-An external HTTP(S) load balancer can deliver a mix of static and dynamically-created content to users through one global IP address from Compute Engine virtual machine (VM) instance groups, Cloud Storage buckets, or both.
+Cloud CDN uses an external Application Load Balancer as the origin for cacheable content.
+An external Application Load Balancer can deliver a mix of static and dynamically-created content to users through one global IP address from the following types of backends: